ORomenska/update_prefixes/README.md

 - Average load and capacity of DB instance (to be able to run queries with large sets without overhelming DB instance)
 - Network speed between components of the system involved (machine where script is running, DB instance), including internet connection if some components are outside of the AWS (or for example, private cloud)
 - Amount of resources on machine where script is running
+- Is there database optimization
+- Possibility of multi-threading

 For example, on local machine with minio-s3 and postgres containers run locally , script copying 1000 s3 objects, took about 2 minutes, but this results cannot be extrapolated to way bigger object numbers and other conditions.